arborchurch/arbor-web/site/content/team/anna/index.md

   src: "anna.jpg"
 ---

 Raised in Big Sky Country, Anna made Seattle home a dozen years ago with her childhood sweetheart, Kevin.
-Together they have created three sons with phenomenal eyelashes and prowess on the ballfield.
+Together they have created a family that loves to baseball, snow skiing, and roasting s'mores over the open campfire.

-Having a heart for discipleship means she loves seeing lives transformed by the power of Jesus.
-If that weren't enough, though, she'd like to help transform your campfire or s'more experience as well!
-Clearly, we cover all the important things here.
+Having a heart for discipleship means she loves seeing lives transformed by the power of Jesus, and is passionate about building community through the local church.